See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “I find beauty in my scars. … We may hurt, but we will heal, and there’s beauty in our scars.” – Alexandra Heather Foss

-Exactly.
-And since your scars are beautiful, that means you’re beautiful, too.
-You’re beautiful with your scars, and you’re beautiful without them.
+And since your scars are beautiful, you’re beautiful, too.
+You’re beautiful with your scars and without them.

 “Scars fade with time.
 And the ones that never go away, well, they build character, maturity, caution.” – Erin McCarthy

 Think of how much stronger you’ve become.
-Think of the character, the maturity, and the wisdom that you’ve gained because of your scars.
+Think of the character, maturity, and wisdom you’ve gained because of your scars.

 “The best people all have some kind of scar.” – Kiera Cass

-Take a moment of silence right now to think of all that you’ve gained.
-Your richness of character, your strength, your beauty, your maturity, your wisdom.
+Take a moment of silence to think of all you’ve gained.
+Your richness of character, strength, beauty, maturity, and wisdom.
 Even from experiences and situations that you wouldn’t wish on anybody.
 You’re still here, and you have a choice to make.

 “We can choose to still be that person who got the scar, or we can choose to be someone else.” – Sally Hope